The effects of anisotropy and non-adiabaticity on the evolution of comoving curvature perturbation: Conclusions

 \section{Conclusions}

-We have derived a general equation for the evolution of the comoving curvature perturbation by taking into account the effects of anisotropic and non-adiabatic stress components.
-The equation can be applied to study the generic evolutionary behavior of the curvature perturbation in a system where anisotropic and/or non-adiabatic stress perturbations play important roles.
+We have derived a general equation for the evolution of the curvature perturbation on the comoving time slicing taking into account the effect of anisotropic and non-adiabatic stress perturbations.
+The equation can be applied also to multi-field systems.
+This approach does not require the decomposition of field perturbations in components parallel and perpendicular to the classical field trajectory, but is based just on the fundamental definition of non-adiabatic pressure.

+As an application we have derived a closed system of equations for the curvature and entropy perturbations in the comoving time slice for two minimally coupled scalar fields.
+The equations are consistent with the ones obtained using the flat time slice \cite{Gordon:2000hv}.
+In future it will be interesting to apply the equation to more generic systems where both anisotropic stress and non-adiabatic pressure perturbations are present, such as multi-fields vector models, modified gravity theories, or a combination of the two.

 \acknowledgments A.N. would like to thank the Yukawa Institute for Theoretical Physics at Kyoto University, where discussions during the YITP symposium YKIS2018a ``General Relativity -- The Next Generation --" were useful to complete this work.
 The work of A.N. is supported in part by a JST grant ``Establishing a Consortium for the Development of Human Resources in Science and Technology'' and also supported by the JSPS Grant-in-Aid for Scientific Research No.16H01092.
 The work of M.S. is supported in part by MEXT KAKENHI Nos.~15H05888 and 15K21733.
 This work was supported by the UDEA Dedicacion exclusiva and Sostenibilidad programs and the CODI projects 2015-4044 and 2016-10945.